Last Updated on January 13, 2022 by Janine

 You should take Mexico’s COVID-19 statistics with a grain of salt.
 Mexico has been underreporting cases since the beginning of the pandemic.

-On top of that, many Mexicans don’t trust hospitals and refuse to go even when their condition is grave.
+On top of that, many folks in Mexico don’t trust hospitals and refuse to go even when their condition is grave.
 There are likely many individuals who passed away in their homes without ever seeking medical attention.

 While it’s worth keeping an eye on how the curve is trending in Mexico, it’s safe to assume that the numbers are much higher than what is actually reported.